bruhmoment21/cs2-sdk/README.md

 </p>

 ## What's this?
-Plain SDK that has basic functionality such as: hooking, interface getting, simple netvar system, basic math and an basic ESP for demonstration purposes.
+Plain SDK that has basic functionality such as: hooking, interface getter, simple netvar system, basic math and a basic ESP for demonstration purposes.

 Tested on:
 - Windows